aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/clean-up-a-document/_index.md

 You can also use the [DuplicateStyle](https://apireference.aspose.com/words/cpp/class/aspose.words.cleanup_options#get_duplicatestyle_const) property to substitute all duplicate styles with the original one and remove duplicates from a document.

-The following code example shows how to remove duplicate styles from a document:
+The following code example demonstrates how to remove duplicate styles from a document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Working with Document-Working with document options and settings-CleanupDuplicateStyle.h" >}}